8 Days / 7 Nights

 20 people – After many years as cargo boat, Vita Pugna was completely renovated in the early 1990s in order to start its new life as floating hotel along the Dutch canals.
 On board the Vita Pugna you will find the same style and cozy atmosphere of the Bike & Barge cruises in Holland enhanced by the friendly and homey management of the international crew.
 The typical wooden cabin area and the comfortable air-conditioned living room will welcome customers for a well-deserved rest after a day of cycling.

-They also offer the convenience of attractive, traditional portholes, which can be opened for fresh air.
 There is a spacious air-conditioned lounge/restaurant with 5 tables, as well as a sun deck.
 Guests have access to a free hot drinks machine, including Italian ground coffee, and free WiFi.

 36 people – The Ave Maria barge has been totally rebuilt with 100% Italian design by a renowned Italian architectural firm.
 Its shapes, colors and materials have been chosen carefully in order to create a warm, sober and yet sophisticated atmosphere.

-All cabins enjoy sizeable windows (the ones in the Superior cabins can also be partially opened), comfortable low beds, en-suite facilities, air conditioning and safety box.
-Extra features on the barge include a 33-person dining area, a sizable 28-person lounge, 2 sun decks and free WiFi.
+All cabins enjoy sizeable windows (the ones in the Superior cabins can also be partially opened), comfortable low beds, en-suite facilities, air conditioning, safety box and courtesy kit.

 Have you been on this tour?
 Please leave your review here